Undergraduate minor: educational psychology

 The department offers graduate degree programs in the following major areas within psychological and quantitative foundations:

-In addition to the graduate degrees and the undergraduate minor offered as programs of study, the department offers PSQF:1020 Elementary Statistics and Inference, which is approved for the Quantitative or Formal Reasoning area of the College of Liberal Arts and Sciences GE CLAS Core.
+In addition to the graduate degrees and the undergraduate minor offered as programs of study, the department offers the following College of Liberal Arts and Sciences GE CLAS Core courses: PSQF:1020 Elementary Statistics and Inference, approved for the Quantitative or Formal Reasoning area; and PSQF:2115 Introduction to Counseling Psychology, approved for the Social Sciences area.

-Applicants for admission to the graduate degree programs must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.
+Applicants for admission to the graduate degree programs must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations on the Graduate College website.

 Undergraduate Program of Study

 Students may receive credit for only two of these three courses: STAT:1010 Statistics and Society, STAT:1020 Elementary Statistics and Inference (same as PSQF:1020 Elementary Statistics and Inference), and STAT:1030 Statistics for Business.
 Credit for STAT:1010 is given only if the course is taken before STAT:1020 (same as PSQF:1020) or STAT:1030.